Platonymous/Stardew-Valley-Mods/README.md

 Let Junimos help you on the farm.

 # 3. Custom Farmimg
-Add Custom Objects via json file.
+Add Custom Machines via json file.

 # 4. No Soil Decay Redux
 Prevents soil from decaying over night.